akgunkaan/autoVal-SLAM/README.md

 -   **Web-Based GUI**: Controlling simulation parameters through a user-friendly HTML/CSS interface.
 -   **Zero-Installation Deployment**: Sharing the project via a link using automatic GitHub Pages deployment.

-## Conceptual Analogy: The Autonomous Driving Orchestra
+## Conceptual Analogy: The Robot Cartographer

-The system can be compared to a high-precision orchestra working in harmony:
+Imagine a diligent cartographer exploring uncharted territory.
+Our AutoVal SLAM system operates similarly:

 ![The Autonomous Driving Orchestra](docs/diagrams/orchestra.svg)

--   **Sensors (Musicians)**: The Python simulation code generates data (musical notes) from virtual sensors.
+-   **Sensors (Observational Tools)**: These are the robot's eyes and ears (LiDAR, Camera, etc.), gathering raw data about the environment – like a cartographer using a compass, sextant, and measuring tapes.
--   **Web Browser (Conductor & Stage)**: The browser orchestrates the simulation, runs the Python code via Pyodide, and visualizes the output on the screen.
+-   **Pyodide (The Cartographer's Brain)**: This is the intelligent core that processes sensor data, runs complex SLAM algorithms (localization, mapping, obstacle avoidance), and builds an internal representation of the world.
+It's where the raw observations are turned into a coherent map.
--   **JavaScript (Sound Engineer)**: Acts as the glue, connecting the user interface controls to the Python simulation logic running in the background.
+-   **JavaScript (The Atlas & Navigator's Interface)**: This is the interactive atlas and control panel.
+It visualizes the map being built, allows human interaction to set missions or adjust parameters, and displays the robot's progress and discoveries – like a living map that updates as the cartographer explores.

 ## Features and Enhancements